[Rev. 5/20/2016 4:03:12 PM--2015]

 NRS 340.030 Definitions.

-NRS 340.040 Filing of petition; jurisdiction of court; entry upon land by petitioner.
+NRS 340.040 Institution of proceedings: Authority; jurisdiction of court; entry upon land by petitioner.

 NRS 340.060 Inclusion of several parcels.